ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networkinterface.md

 Please see [Selecting the default network interface](configuration-connectivity.html#selecting-the-default-network-interface) for information about how to supply required configuration parameters on different connections.

+Targets with connectivity set the `target.network-default-interface-type` configuration variable appropriately, either to their only interface or their most-commonly-used one.
 For targets that provide more than one type of connectivity, you may choose the default by overriding the `target.network-default-interface-type` configuration variable.

 Applications may also ask for a specific type of connection, as the following table shows: